CISCO-METZ-GROUP/MeshChain/README.md

 ```
 Istio elements will be deployed in the master node.

-Just to check if istio elements are running, on both clusters run the following
+Just to check if istio elements are running, on both clusters run the following commands:
 ```
 kubectl get pods -n istio-system -owide
 ```